 The company offers a 7-day free trial to new customers who want to see how the lesson plans work before deciding whether or not to purchase.

-PrintLab provides 3D printing courses for schools, makerspaces, and STEM businesses.
+PrintLab provides 3D printing courses for students via schools, makerspaces, and STEM businesses.

-Learn By Layers is another UK-based Startup that develops 3D printing courses to help educators gain access to high-quality educational resources.
+Learn By Layers is another UK-based Startup that develops 3D printing courses for students and also to help educators gain access to high-quality educational resources.
 Instructors can learn 3D printing and understand how it works, how to teach it to their students, and what works best with children.

 Learn by Layers offers CAD Lessons, coding lessons for 3D printing, and courses on specialized design applications such as Onshape and Fusion360 in addition to the 3D printing curriculum.
 The courses are available not only for students in schools, but also for those who are homeschooled.